PanMous-GameDevelopment/save-system/README.md

 When the scene scene loads, a message will appear in the console indicating the path of the save file in the computer.

 Note: Press E to grab and throw items and left click to deactivate items.
-If when opening the project an error appears about an FBX, ignore it.
+If while opening the project an error appears about an FBX, ignore it.

 Interactable items: chair, ball, box, and some of the coffee table items.